Across Programming Language Silos: A Study on Cross-Lingual Retrieval-augmented Code Generation: RQ3. How does NL information in code affect cross- PL knowledge transfer in RACG?

 As shown in Table~\ref{tab:retrieval}, significant performance variations emerge across strategies.
-The sparse retrieval method BM25, based on bag-of-words matching, demonstrates substantially inferior performance with only 6.57\% Precision@5 and 4.79\% Recall@20.
-The second retrieval approach using {BGE-large-en-v1.5}, an advanced general NL embedding model, achieves moderate performance with approximately 50\% precision and recall rates through basic code semantic understanding.
-In contrast, the third retrieval approach \textit{CodeRankEmbed} – a specialized embedding model explicitly aligned for code-NL semantic matching – delivers superior results, attaining approximately 90\% in both precision and recall metrics.
+The sparse retriever \textit{BM25}, based on bag-of-words matching, performs worst with only 6.57\%Precision@5 and 4.79\%Recall@20, confirming the inadequacy of pure lexical matching for code.
+The generic embedding models show a clear performance hierarchy correlating with their general text embedding strength. \textit{Sup-SimCSE-BERT-large-uncased}, a contrastively fine-tuned BERT model, achieves moderate gains (18.65\%P@5, 14.44\%R@20).
+The more advanced general-purpose embedders perform better: \textit{BGE-large-en-v1.5} reaches 56.18\%P@5 and 46.05\%R@20, while the larger model \textit{Qwen3-Embedding-8B} further improves to 77.29\%P@5 and 68.38\%R@20, indicating that powerful general text models can capture some code semantics.
+In contrast, the domain-specific \textit{CodeRankEmbed} delivers the best results, attaining approximately 90\%in both precision and recall metrics (91.60\%P@5, 88.04\%R@20), significantly outperforming all general-purpose models.

-This performance hierarchy underscores critical insights for a code-oriented retriever.
-The performance gap between general-purpose and specialized models (40 percentage points) suggests that conventional text embedding approaches inadequately capture the structural and semantic nuances of \textit{PL}s.
-Furthermore, the complete failure of lexical matching (BM25) in this pure code corpus setting reinforces the necessity of semantic understanding for cross-modal code retrieval.
-These findings highlight the imperative for domain-specific adaptation in embedding models when handling technical programming artifacts, as RACG's effectiveness relies on precisely aligned representations between NL intents and relevant code.